Christopher Dorner shootings and manhunt: February 3

-During the evening hours in Irvine, California, 28-year-old Monica Quan and her fiancé, 27-year-old Keith Lawrence, were shot dead in Lawrence's parked white Kia Optima outside their condominium complex.
-Quan, a women's basketball assistant coach at Cal State Fullerton, was the daughter of Randal Quan, a former LAPD captain and the lawyer who represented Dorner during his 2008 dismissal hearing.
+In Irvine, California, during the evening hours, 28-year-old Monica Quan and her fiancé, 27-year-old Keith Lawrence, were shot dead in Lawrence's parked white Kia Optima outside their condominium complex.
+Quan, a women's basketball assistant coach at Cal State Fullerton, was the daughter of Randal Quan, the former LAPD captain who represented Dorner at his 2008 dismissal hearing.
 Lawrence was a campus public safety officer for the University of Southern California.

 February 4

-Dorner's "manifesto" was posted online, stating his motive for the shootings was to clear his name.
+Dorner's "manifesto" was posted online, stating his motive for the shootings.
 He wrote, "I will not be alive to see my name cleared.
 That's what this is about, my name."

 February 5

 According to military sources, Dorner checked into Naval Base Point Loma in San Diego, but skipped checkout procedures when leaving.

 February 6

 Dorner's manifesto specifically named Randal Quan and his family as targets, leading Irvine police to name Dorner as the prime suspect in the murders of Monica Quan and Keith Lawrence.
 The manifesto claimed Quan had failed to represent Dorner's interests in favor of those of the LAPD.
 Dorner reported specific acts of specific officers participating in the retaliation, but their names were redacted by media sources at the request of law enforcement who cited officer safety concerns.